achgls/music-genre-classification/README.md

 Music genre classification with SENets
 ========================================
-Music genre classification projet as part of the Numerical Analysis for Machine Learning course at Politecnico di Milano, A.Y.
+Music genre classification project as part of the Numerical Analysis for Machine Learning course at Politecnico di Milano, A.Y.
 2022-2023.
+A report explaining the work that has been done for this project is available [here](report_v1.1.pdf).

 Usage
 -----